-propose an approach to combine We knowledge-based and data-driven approaches in a modular way.
-Our first concern is to implement a module that automatically extracts knowledge that should be interoperable with the existing system's transducers.
-This is done by focusing, in annotated corpora, more on 'markers' (tags) that are to be inserted between tokens (e.g. <pers>, </pers>, <org>, </org>, etc.), than on 'labels' assigned to each token, as transducer do.
-By doing so, we expect to establish a better grounding for hybriding manually implemented and automatically extracted patterns.
+We propose an original approach to combine knowledge-based and data-driven approaches in a modular way.
+Our first concern is to implement a module that automatically extracts knowledge, that should be interoperable with the existing system's transducers.
+This is done by focusing, in annotated corpora, more on 'markers' (tags) that are to be inserted between tokens (e.g. </pers>, <pers>, </org>, <org>, etc.), than on 'labels' assigned to each token.
+By doing so, we also establish a better grounding for hybriding manually implemented and automatically extracted patterns.
 Afterwards, another module is responsible of annotating NEs by using those context-aware patterns and standard machine-learning techniques.